Check against delivery

-At CSIRO, we made a bold bet on H2 - it may fail - its a $0B market today - but how else can we overcome the market pull to renewables -
+At CSIRO, we made a bold bet on hydrogen.
+It may fail, but how else can we overcome the market pull to renewables?

 Recently NASA asked us to support their missions to Mars, building on our partnership of more than 50 years.
-They are investigating water & we are looking at food & AG because of our expertise.
+They are investigating water and we are looking at food and agriculture because of our expertise.

 We have also been testing soil from Mars.
 Why?

 At CSIRO we found a way to turn beach sand into titanium ink which has been used to 3D-print replacement body parts like a sternum which has saved lives around the world.